Assessing Reflection

 Bradley’s Criteria for Assessing Level of Reflection

 Another framework for evaluating student reflections comes from Bradley (1995).
-Click the buttons below to view more details on each level.
+Click the buttons to view more details on each level.

 Reflect

 Before you begin creating your own reflection activity, take a moment to reflect on your own learning.
+Respond to the prompts in your journal or online notebook.